Vegetables · Root VegetablesPetroselinum crispum var. tuberosum

 Health Benefits

-• High in dietary fiber at 4.3g per 100g, promoting digestive health, feeding beneficial gut bacteria, and supporting steady blood sugar levels
+• Excellent dietary fiber source at 4.3g per 100g, promoting healthy digestion, supporting beneficial gut microbiota, and helping maintain steady blood sugar levels after meals.

-• Good source of iron and manganese, supporting oxygen transport in the blood and antioxidant enzyme function
+• Provides iron and manganese, supporting oxygen transport in the blood and the function of antioxidant enzymes that protect against cellular damage.

 When should I plant Hamburg Parsley?